WHAT’S IN THIS REVIEW?

 The security options are numerous, and you can use the settings to modify and create your own safety net.
 TorGuard deserves decent marks, although it would be great to see an audit in the near future.

 Summing up our TorGuard review, this VPN service has a lot going for it, especially if additional features are what you’re hoping for.
 However, it all adds up to become a costly package, especially if you wanted to stream content with a dedicated IP address.
 It’s difficult to justify the price tag, especially when compared to the best providers on the market.
+If you’re looking for more affordable options, check out our other VPN deals available today.

 Privacy and security features abound, but there’s no sign of an audit, and they’re located in the US.
 It’s hard to trust a VPN without proof, no matter how good the software appears to be on the surface.